Distance: 3.2 mile Loop | Time: 1.5 – 2.5 hours | Level: Easy – Moderate

 There is little to no cell service within the park (make that most of southern Utah).
 Make sure to download any trail maps, reservations, or permits before entering.

 There is a free shuttle option in the park that transports visitors to and from viewpoints and hiking trails along the Bryce Amphitheater.
 The shuttle runs every 10 to 15 minutes, from April to October, during the hours of 8:00 a.m. to 6:00 p.m. (extended hours offered during the summer months).

 You can check on the next shuttle arrival at brycecanyonshuttle.com.

-Wether you’re planning on camping or staying at the Bryce Canyon Lodge, vacancies fill up quickly.
+Whether you’re planning on camping or staying at the Bryce Canyon Lodge, vacancies fill up quickly.
 Make sure to book your reservation as early as possible.
-Rooms and sites can fill up as far as six month in advance depending on the season.
+Rooms and sites can fill up as far as six months in advance depending on the season.